 Unless specifically designated, the SLAS scientific program is a noncommercial forum.
 Speakers are to refrain from the use of brand names and specific product endorsement whenever possible.
 Under no circumstances should the society's podium be used as a place for direct promotion of a speaker's product, service, or for monetary self-interest.
 Negative remarks about a particular company or brand are also not appropriate.

-All authors understand that the presentation title, abstract, bio and author information (including, but not limited to, presenter email and affiliation) will be published online at SLAS2015.org, in the SLAS2015 Conference App and in the printed Final Program.
+All authors understand that the presentation title, abstract, bio and author information will be published online at SLAS2016.org and in the SLAS2016 Conference App, Event Scheduler, ePoster Gallery and Abstract Compendium.
 SLAS reserves the right to edit title and description for promotional purposes.

 To improve the transition between individual speakers, SLAS has instituted a policy requiring that all audio visual be limited to PowerPoint presentations.
 Presenters are permitted to supply handouts at the session; however, SLAS will not duplicate such material and all costs associated with those handouts are the responsibility of the presenter.
 SLAS does ask that all podium presenters drop their presentation off at the Speaker Ready Room onsite at SLAS2015 as per details included in the official confirmation.
 Laptops are provided in the presentation rooms and SLAS asks that all presenters use those laptops rather than providing their own.

 SLAS values the diversity of its membership and the contributions each member makes to the education of its members.
 SLAS will not tolerate comments of a sexual nature nor negative remarks about ethnicity, alternative lifestyles, or physically or mentally challenged individuals.
 Profanity is prohibited.
 Speakers must refrain from overt statements or pointed humor that disparages the rightful dignity and social equity of any individual or group.